Elsa-Divya/client-sdk-win-browser/README.md

 2. Server(NodeJS)
 3. Driver(Ezetap Device)

-Ezetap Server (NodeJS) hosts a bunch of REST APIs to communicate with the Ezetap driver, these REST APIs can be used directly or through JS APIs.
+Ezetap Server (NodeJS) hosts a bunch of REST APIs to communicate with the Ezetap device, these REST APIs can be used directly or through JS APIs.

 ## Getting Started
 1. Download ````Server.zip```` and ````EzeAPI.js```` from the release section.